kpope1206/initial-setup/README.md

 <img width="923" alt="Image" src="https://github.com/user-attachments/assets/00b7e65d-9b0b-406f-9ca2-00cb47f9d2da" />
 </p>
 <p>
 This is the initial setup page where you will configure your Resource Group and Virtual Network.
-Once you setup your resource Group, you will have to setup your Virtual Network inside of your RS.
-Once that is done you will have to set up your two VM's. in this picture we see that the two Virtual Machines have been created.
-One Windows VM, and one Linux VM
+Once you setup your resource Group, you will have to setup your Virtual Network inside of your Resource Group.
+Once that is done you will have to set up your two VM's.
+In this picture we see that the two Virtual Machines have been created and ready for launch.
+One Windows VM, and one Linux VM.
 </p>
 <br />